easyJet (LON:EZJ) Receives Neutral Rating from UBS Group

-UBS Group reiterated their neutral rating on shares of easyJet (LON:EZJ) in a research note released on Tuesday, Price Targets.com reports.
-UBS Group currently has a GBX 1,125 ($14.70) price target on the stock.
+UBS Group restated their neutral rating on shares of easyJet (LON:EZJ) in a research report sent to investors on Monday morning, Analyst Ratings Network reports.
+The firm currently has a GBX 1,125 ($14.70) target price on the stock.

-EZJ has been the subject of a number of other reports.
-Liberum Capital reissued a hold rating and set a GBX 1,000 ($13.07) price target on shares of easyJet in a research report on Wednesday, April 14th.
-JPMorgan Chase & Co. set a GBX 845 ($11.04) target price on shares of easyJet and gave the stock a neutral rating in a report on Tuesday, May 25th.
-Sanford C. Bernstein set a GBX 1,150 ($15.02) target price on shares of easyJet and gave the stock a buy rating in a report on Wednesday, May 26th.
-Berenberg Bank set a GBX 1,000 ($13.07) target price on shares of easyJet and gave the stock a neutral rating in a report on Friday, May 28th.
-Finally, Deutsche Bank Aktiengesellschaft set a GBX 1,150 ($15.02) target price on shares of easyJet and gave the stock a buy rating in a report on Friday, May 21st.
-One equities research analyst has rated the stock with a sell rating, eleven have assigned a hold rating and six have assigned a buy rating to the company’s stock.
-The company presently has an average rating of Hold and an average price target of GBX 941.12 ($12.30).
+Several other equities analysts have also recently commented on the stock.
+Berenberg Bank set a GBX 1,000 ($13.07) target price on shares of easyJet and gave the stock a neutral rating in a research report on Friday, May 28th.
+Barclays reissued an equal weight rating and issued a GBX 940 ($12.28) price target on shares of easyJet in a report on Friday, May 21st.
+Sanford C. Bernstein set a GBX 1,150 ($15.02) price objective on shares of easyJet and gave the stock a buy rating in a report on Wednesday, May 26th.
+Liberum Capital reaffirmed a hold rating and issued a GBX 1,000 ($13.07) price target on shares of easyJet in a report on Wednesday, April 14th.
+Finally, The Goldman Sachs Group set a GBX 840 ($10.97) price objective on easyJet and gave the company a neutral rating in a report on Wednesday, April 14th.
+One research analyst has rated the stock with a sell rating, eleven have issued a hold rating and six have assigned a buy rating to the stock.
+The company presently has an average rating of Hold and an average target price of GBX 941.12 ($12.30).

 easyJet plc, together with its subsidiaries, operates as an airline carrier primarily in Europe.
 It also engages in the trading and leasing of aircrafts, as well as in tour operations; develops building projects; and provides financing services.
 As of September 30, 2020, the company operated 981 routes and a fleet of 342 aircrafts.